 You might also like: GroupOn, Liven, The Fork and The Happiest Hour.

 If you want to get an overview of your finances

-Potential saving: The product reference data will be where the real savings could potentially come from but even just tracking your spending can be a good way to identify areas where you may be able to cut back and make you think twice before you buy something.
+Potential saving: Tracking your spending can be a good way to identify areas where you may be able to cut back and make you think twice before you buy something.
 Even if it stopped you spending $10 a week that is $520 a year.

 You might also like: Humaniti, MoneyBrilliant and Moneytree.

 If money is keeping you up at night

 How it works: You start by answering Financial Stress Index (FSI) questions and you’ll get a FSI score measuring your financial stress levels on five dimensions.
 You’ll then receive suggestions about how to reduce your stress using the app, including possibly undertaking different lesson modules.
 You’ll also get daily financial tips.

 Potential saving: It’s hard to put a dollar figure on this one but if it can help reduce your stress then it’s priceless.